Logarithmic Space and Permutations: Pointer Machines and Operators

-\paragraph{Accept} The case of acceptance is especially easy: we want to stop the computation\footnote{This is one of the reason we did not take \textbf{accept} as being a state: we want the computation to stop immediately, there is no need to provide ``one last set of instructions''.}, so every transition $(a_{1},\dots,a_{n};\textbf{q})\rightarrow \textbf{accept}$ will be encoded by $0$.
+\paragraph{Accept} The case of acceptance is especially easy: we want to stop the computation\footnote{This is one of the reasons we did not considered \textbf{accept} to be a state: we want the computation to stop immediately, there is no need to provide \enquote{one last set of instructions}.}, so every transition $(a_{1},\dots,a_{n};\textbf{q})\rightarrow \textbf{accept}$ will be encoded by $0$.

-\paragraph{Reject} The transitions of the form $(a_{1},\dots,a_{n};\textbf{q})\rightarrow\textbf{reject}$ are encoded by the operator that represents the ``transition'' $(a_{1},\dots,a_{n};\textbf{q})\rightarrow(a_{1},\dots,a_{n};\textbf{back}_{1})$.
+\paragraph{Reject} The transitions of the form $(a_{1},\dots,a_{n};\textbf{q})\rightarrow\textbf{reject}$ are encoded by the operator that represents the \enquote{transition} $(a_{1},\dots,a_{n};\textbf{q})\rightarrow(a_{1},\dots,a_{n};\textbf{back}_{1})$.

 This defines the operator $\rightarrow^{\bullet}$ encoding the transition relation $\rightarrow$.
 But we need a bit more to interpret a machine.
 Indeed, as we already explained, the representation of an integer is accepted by an observation $\phi$ if the product of the two operators is nilpotent.
 Hence, a rejection should lead to the creation of a loop.
-We therefore add two new states — $\textbf{back}_{i}$ and $\textbf{mov-back}_{i}$ — for each $i=1,\dots,p$.
-We can then define $\text{reject}_{s}=\sum_{i=1}^{p} \text{rm}_{i} + \text{rr}^{0}_{i}+ \text{rr}^{1}_{i} + \text{rc}_{i}$.
-This operator actually encodes a reinitialization\footnote{And this is why the encoding of a NDPM is done provided an initial pseudo-configuration $s$.} of the machine that starts when the computation reaches the state $\textbf{back}_{1}$: the pointers are moved back one after the other until they point on the symbol $\star$, and the memory slots and the state are initialized according to the given initial pseudo-configuration $s=( a_{1},\dots, a_{p};\textbf{q}_{0})$.
-The reason for this complicated way of encoding rejection comes from the fact that the computation simulated by the operators is massively parallel: the operator $M_s^{\bullet}$ is a big sum that recollect every single evolution from a pseudo-configuration to any other ``reachable'' with $\to$, and it starts moreover in all possible initial pseudo-configurations at the same time.
+We therefore add two new states -- $\textbf{back}_{j}$ and $\textbf{mov-back}_{j}$ -- for each $j=1,\dots,p$.
+We can then define $\text{reject}_{s}=\sum_{j=1}^{p} \text{rm}_{j} + \text{rr}^{0}_{j}+ \text{rr}^{1}_{j} + \text{rc}_{j}$.
+This operator actually encodes a reinitialization \footnote{And this is why the encoding of a NDPM is done provided an initial pseudo-configuration $s$.
+In practice, one can always take \(s\) to be the \enquote{faithful} pseudo-configuration, i.e.\ \(s = (\star, \dots, \star ; \textbf{q}_0)\).
+We choose to dwell on the parametricity of the encoding to highlight the particular mechanism of rejection, and its flexibility.} of the machine that starts when the computation reaches the state $\textbf{back}_{1}$: the pointers are moved back one after the other until they point on the symbol $\star$, and the memory slots and the state are initialized according to the given initial pseudo-configuration $s=( a_{1},\dots, a_{p};\textbf{q}_{0})$.
+The reason for this complicated way of encoding rejection comes from the fact that the computation simulated by the operators is massively parallel: the operator $M_s^{\bullet}$ is a big sum that recollect every single evolution from a pseudo-configuration to any other \enquote{reachable} with $\to$, and it starts moreover in all pseudo-configurations at the same time.